quacksouls/bitburner/doc/guide/daemon.md

 The effect is as if you started the game all over again without Augmentations and you must work your way up again by raising your money and stats.
 Raise your Hack stat and money.
-While waiting, browse through the Singularity API to get an idea of which tasks you can now automate via scripts.Solve a couple of Coding Contracts to earn money.
+While waiting, browse through the Singularity API to get an idea of which tasks you can now automate via scripts.
+Solve a couple of Coding Contracts to earn money.
 Join factions and buy their Augmentations.
 Raise your stats, especially your Hack, and money.
 Join Daedalus and raise your reputation high enough to allow you to purchase `The Red Pill` (TRP) Augmentation.
 Install